depixusgenome/trackanalysis/doc/CycleApp/cleaning.rst

 The bottom-left table displays filter values for all cycles.
 In particular, the cycles which have been discarded are marked as such in the right-most column.
+The colored spot on the column titles follows the same code as on the plot.

 Plot Colors
 -----------